doctorandrewbrown/community-appliances/README.md

 ## [Live site here](https://community-appliances-3af27dd26db9.herokuapp.com/)
 ## Overview
 - Community Appliances is a django e-commerce app that allows users to purchase refurbished domestic appliances (washing machines and electric and gas cookers) from a fictional charity organisation.
 The charity accepts donations of used appliances which are refurbished for sale to raise funds.
 The organisation is run by volunteers and the app also enables new volunteers to sign-up if they have an account.
 E-commerce functionality is via the [Stripe](https://stripe.com/gb) on-line payment platform.

 ## User Stories
-- The design of the app was guided by user stories.
+The design of the app was guided by user stories.
 The categories of user considered were,
 - visitors without an account
 - users with an account
 - site owner (Admin)

+To allow analysis user stories were categorised into the areas of functionality below
+- Making purchases
+- Registering for an account
+- Users with an account
+- Managing the store

 ### Making Purchases
 The following apply to users with or without an account